-Besides my PhD studies, I have been working as a translator and editor.
+Besides my PhD studies, I work as a translator and editor.

 Reiner Schürmann, Tomorrow the Manifold.
 Essays on Foucault, Anarchy, and the Singularization to Come, eds.
 Nicolas Schneider & Malte Fabian Rauch, Zurich: diaphanes, 2019.